Best PS5 games 2024: 15 PlayStation 5 titles you need to play

 ➖ Feels more like an expansion than a true sequel

-Marvel's Spider-Man: Miles Morales for PS5 doesn’t quite surpass the web-slinger’s first entry on PS4, but it’s still comfortably one of the best superhero games ever made.
-Swinging high above the streets of snowy Harlem, New York, is as exhilarating as ever, and Miles brings a few new tricks of his own to the party.
+Marvel's Spider-Man: Miles Morales for PS5 doesn’t quite surpass the web-slinger’s first entry on PS4, but it’s still comfortably one of the best superhero games ever made and many will prefer its heartfelt story to the rather scattergun plot of Spider-Man 2.

 Thanks to the PS5’s super-fast SSD, Spider-Man: Miles Morales has practically no load times, and the game’s vast open-world launches in just a few seconds.
 The power of Sony’s new console also adds ray-traced reflections to the mix for some visual eye candy, making it one of the first PS5 games we recommend buying.